SBC-Utrecht/pytom-match-pick/README.md

 ## Usage

-Detailed usage instructions are available on the wiki: https://github.com/SBC-Utrecht/pytom-template-matching-gpu/wiki

-The following scripts are available to run with `--help` to see parameters:
+Detailed usage instructions are available on the wiki: https://github.com/SBC-Utrecht/pytom-template-matching-gpu/wiki Also, a tutorial can be found on the same wiki: https://github.com/SBC-Utrecht/pytom-template-matching-gpu/wiki/Tutorial The following scripts are available to run with `--help` to see parameters:

 - create a template from an mrc file containing a density map: `pytom_create_template.py --help`